idaholab/moose/framework/doc/content/syntax/AuxKernels/index.md

 to zero, but still must be used to access coupled variable values and material properties.
 This is done to allow the syntax to be consistent regardless of the AuxKernel flavor: nodal or elemental.

+## Mortar Nodal Auxiliary Kernel Objects

+In order to compute properties in the mortar sense, it is necessary to loop over the mortar segment mesh to spatially integrate variables. `MortarNodalAuxKernel`s offer this functionality where these "weighted" variables, which intervene in the computation of contact constraints and their residuals, can be coupled to generate the desired ouput value.
+Therefore, if postprocessing of mortar quantities is required, nodal mortar auxiliary kernels can be employed.
+Objects inheriting from `MortarNodalAuxKernel` allow for said operations on the mortar lower-dimensional domains featuring similar functionality to other nodal auxiliary kernels, including the possibility of computing quantities in an `incremental` manner.

 ## Execute Flags

 AuxKernel objects inherit from the [SetupInterface.md] so they include the "execute_on" variable.